JohnL3/churnometer/README.md

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
 * **Business Requirement 1**: Data Visualization and Correlation study
-	* We will inspect the data related to customer base
+	* We will inspect the data related to the customer base
-	* We will conduct a correlation study (pearson and spearman) to better understand how the variables are correlated to Churn
+	* We will conduct a correlation study (Pearson and Spearman) to better understand how the variables are correlated to Churn
 	* We will plot the main variables against Churn to visualize insights.

 * **Business Requirement 2**:  Classification, Regression, Cluster, Data Analysis
 	* We want to predict if a prospect will churn or not.
 We want to build a binary classifier
 	* We want to predict tenure level for a prospect that is expected to churn.
 We want to build a regression model or, depending on the regressor performance, change the ML task to classification
-	* We want to cluster similar customers, to predict from which cluster a prospect will belong to.
+	* We want to cluster similar customers, to predict from which cluster a prospect will belong.
-	* We want to understand clusters profile, so we can present potential options that could mantain or bring the prospect to a non-churnable cluster
+	* We want to understand clusters profile, so we can present potential options that could maintain or bring the prospect to a non-churnable cluster